Siddant/project-02/README.md

 * show the users where they can buy the movie they have selected.
 * show the list of movies that are currently being shown on the select cinema.
 * using navigation system direct users to the cinema they have selected.
+* so far there is a limited of 10 movies that can be shown to the users, I would like to implement a pagination.